 Donation Pledges Roll In For Notre Dame's Reconstruction

-Pledges of hundreds of millions of euros are rolling in from wealthy French and international donors to pay for the planned reconstruction of the Notre Dame cathedral damaged in Monday's dramatic fire.
+Pledges of hundreds of millions of euros are rolling in from wealthy French and international donors to pay for the planned reconstruction of the Notre Dame Cathedral damaged in Monday's dramatic fire.

 The promised donations were announced Tuesday as fire investigators continue to assess the damage to the architectural landmark built over 850 years ago.

+The outpouring of support was a marked contrast with lackluster fundraising efforts before the fire, when cathedral backers struggled to raise money for basic repairs.
+The idea was even floated last year to charge admission to the cathedral, but the proposal was quickly rejected by French bishops.

+"Isn't it interesting how obvious it's become that Notre Dame is so many different things," said Bob Kissane, chairman of CCS Fundraising, which helped raise money for the renovation of St. Patrick's Cathedral in New York.
+"It's a symbol of faith.
+It's an architectural masterpiece.
+It's a cultural place.
+It's a tourist attraction.
+It's so many things."

-President Emmanuel Macron, in a televised speech Tuesday night, said the cathedral could be reconstructed in five years.
+French President Emmanuel Macron, in a televised speech Tuesday night, said the cathedral could be reconstructed in five years.

 The project could also take not years, but decades, experts say.
 No cost or time estimates have been announced.